bgautrea/nginx-body-masking/README.md

 ## Usage

-### Add an entry to the kv store, make a POST request to the kvstore endpoint
+### Add an entry to the kv store,
+Make a POST request to the kvstores "mask" endpoint.
+The payload contains "billing" and a value of 0.
+If the KV store is empty, the data can contain a json object with multiple entries (ex. '{"billing": 0, "maps": 0, "drivers":0}').

 ```
    curl -X POST -d '{"billing": 0}' http://<IP of NGINX>:8080/api/4/http/keyvals/mask